soggybag/js-react-native-q4/01-javascript/README.md

 ### Increasing the quantity

 You need to check the items in the cart array for the id of the new item.
 If this id exists you need to increment the qty.
 If the item doesn't exist add the new item with a qty of 1.

 There are several solutions to this.
-I chose array.map().
+I chose Array.map().

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map